Public Administration, PhD

 - Statement of Purpose

-- A statement of purpose, not to exceed 5 double-spaced, type-written pages, explaining why the student wishes to pursue a doctoral degree in public administration and their research interests.
+- A statement of purpose, not to exceed 5 double-spaced, type-written pages, explaining why the student wishes to pursue a doctoral degree in public administration and research interests.
 The statement of intent should also address the applicant’s interest in two of the specializations listed and faculty with whom they would like to work.
 These statements are reviewed for quality of writing, academic sophistication, and the extent to which the applicant’s goals are compatible with the strengths and interests of the public administration faculty and the stated objectives of the program.